 - ECMWF uses advanced computer modelling techniques to analyse observations and predict future weather.

-- ECMWF routinely processes data from around 90 satellite data products as part of its operational daily data assimilation and monitoring activities.
-A total of 40 million observations are processed and used daily; the vast majority of these are satellite measurements, but ECMWF also benefits from all available observations from non-satellite sources, including surface-based and aircraft reports.
+- ECMWF routinely processes data from around 90 satellite instruments as part of its operational daily data assimilation and monitoring activities.
+We receive 800 million observations daily, and 70 million quality-controlled observations are available daily for use in the Integrated Forecasting System (IFS); the vast majority of these are satellite measurements, but ECMWF also benefits from all available observations from non-satellite sources, including surface-based and aircraft reports.